dstalter4/FRC120/SwerveTuning.md

     * Drive and angle motor invert and neutral mode
     * CANCoder invert, sensor range and initialization strategy

-The drive motor invert should always be able to remain false, since the calibration step below sets a positive input to the drive motor to cause the robot to move forward.
-However, this can be set to true if it is preferred to have the bevel gears face a different direction when setting offsets.
-See the calibration step below for more info.
+<br>The drive motor invert should always be able to remain false, since the calibration step below sets a positive input to the drive motor to cause the robot to move forward.
+However, this can be set to true if it is preferred to have the bevel gears face a different direction when setting the offsets in step 5.

-The angle motor invert and CANCoder invert must both be set such that they are CCW+.
+<br>The angle motor invert and CANCoder invert must both be set such that they are CCW+.

 5. Find and set the module offsets.
     * Point the bevel gears of all the wheels in the same direction (either facing left or right), where a postive input to the drive motor drives the robot forward (Phoenix Tuner can be used to test this).
 If for some reason the offsets are set with the wheels backwards, the drive motor TalonFX config can be changed to correct the behavior.